rtm2130/MST/README.md

 # MST

 This is a Python code base for training "Market Segmentation Trees" (MSTs) (formerly known as "Model Trees for Personalization" (MTPs)).
 MSTs provide a general framework for jointly performing market segmentation and response modeling.
+The folder `/scripts` contains the code relative to the case study on Swiss Metro data.

 Link to paper: [https://arxiv.org/abs/1906.01174](https://arxiv.org/abs/1906.01174)